CarlosNZ/fig-tree-evaluator/README.md

-# fig-tree
+# fig-tree-evaluator

-**Fig-tree** is a module to evaluate JSON-structured expression trees.
+**FigTree Evaluator** is a module to evaluate JSON-structured expression trees.

-A typical use case would be for evaluating configuration files, where you need to store dynamic values or arbitrary logic without exposing executable code to users.
+A typical use case would be for evaluating **configuration** files, where you need to store dynamic values or arbitrary logic without allowing users to inject executable code.
 For example, a [form-builder app](https://github.com/openmsupply/conforma-web-app) might need to allow complex conditional logic for form element visibility based on previous responses, or for validation beyond what is available in standard validation libraries.

 A range of built-in operators are available, from simple logic, arithmetic and string manipulation, to data fetching from local sources or remote APIs.